rendleyhq/docs.rendleysdk.com/concepts.md

 ## UI

-The SDK doesn't impose a user interface, you get a rendering engine and events, everything else is up to you.
-For a full editor experience out of the box, the [Video Editor UI](/video-editor-ui/overview.md) is a web component that wraps the SDK with a complete timeline, canvas handles, sidebar, and export dialog.
+The SDK is headless by default, giving you the rendering engine and events to build any interface you need.
+For teams that want a ready-to-use editor, the [Video Editor UI](/video-editor-ui/overview.md) wraps the SDK in a complete web component with a timeline, canvas handles, sidebar, and export dialog.